The best food markets in Syros - Citimarks

 Pair of gloves and grooming case, Syros island, Greece.

-Next in line was the perfume store of Isidoros Malatestas.
-A slim, solitary, poorly-traveled, and always elderly-looking gentleman nestled deeply in some dark, humid basement of the city.
-He was always wearing the same black suit with the thinnest white stripe and a bow-tie with a pearly white collar.
+Next in line was the perfume store of Isidoros Malatestas, a slender, solitary figure who seemed perpetually aged and had the air of someone who had seldom ventured far from the depths of a dark, humid city basement.
+Always clad in the same black suit with the thinnest white stripe and a bow-tie adorned with a pearly white collar.

-The street always smelled of lemon and rosewater: the perfumer would not let anyone pass by the store, whether he knew them or not, without inviting them to drip one or two refreshing drops on their palms.
+The street consistently exuded the scents of lemon and rosewater.
+The perfumer wouldn’t allow anyone to pass by the store, whether acquainted or not, without extending an invitation to drip one or two refreshing drops on their palms.

-At the back of the store, there was the laboratory with huge, shiny brass cauldrons and ovens that perfumed the atmosphere with their smoke […].
-His nephew […] was sticking carefully multicolored tags with beautiful gold print on elaborate crystal and glass bottles […], then placing them in special boxes to be shipped across the country.
+At the back of the store, there lay the laboratory adorned with immense, shiny brass cauldrons and ovens whose smoke permeated the atmosphere with delightful fragrances […].
+Malatestas’s nephew […] meticulously attaching multicolored tags with beautiful gold print to elaborate crystal and glass bottles, then carefully placing them in special boxes for shipping across the country.

-Next, there was the candy store of Evdokimos Pregkas, famous for his candies, their original designs, their colors, and of course, their taste.
-Twice a year he made spoon sweets (note: fruit-based sweet preserves, served in a spoon as a gesture of hospitality) out of grapes, quince and aubergine.
-He disliked arguments and did not care to bargain.
-If a client manifested the smallest hesitation or sneer because of a high price, he was capable of withdrawing the products immediately.
+Adjacent to the perfume store was the candy store of Evdokimos Pregkas, famous for his candies that boasted original designs, their colors, and exceptional taste.
+Twice a year he crafted spoon sweets (note: fruit-based sweet preserves, served in a spoon as a gesture of hospitality) from grapes, quince and aubergine.
+Known for his aversion to arguments and a reluctance to haggle, if a client displayed even the slightest hesitation or disdain due to high prices, he was capable of immediately withdrawing the products.

 Μάνος Ελευθερίου,